sasiadxyz/hype-bot/README.md

 - To procced further, if you want to run this bot using this method, you have to download npm library manager.
 To do so download program called node.js.
 - After installing node.js, run it and write following command: npm install discord.js .
 Doing so will result discord.js library installation.
 You still need help with discord.js?
 Visit their official website: https://discord.js.org/#/ .
 - Now, after you have done it, create folder on your desktop and call it how you want.
 It isn't important.
-- When you create folder, go into it and create following files: auth.json , bot.js , config.json , misc.js and package.json .
+- When you create folder, go into it and download all of the files here .
-- When you create all of the files, copy all content from files of HypeBot and paste it into correct files.

 if some of the things won't work in package.json, notify bot creators because of issue.